Arc-E-Tect/sedr-wiremock-cucumber-experiment/README.md

 ## Getting it all to work

 I will not go into details what is not working when you try to use the official ways to integrate WireMock and Spring Boot or Cucumber and WireMock or all three together.
 I will also not explain why this is not working.
 There is a discussion in the WireMock GitHub project on using WireMock in Cucumber glue-code to test Spring Boot applications using the WireMock integration libraries and why it doesn’t work, in case you’re interested.
 See [wiremock-spring-boot with a BDD Cucumber step definition](https://github.com/wiremock/wiremock-spring-boot/discussions/22).
+The issue mentioned in discussion #22 has been formulated in issue #73, which has been addressed in PR #77.
+See [@InjectWireMock not working in conjunction with Cucumber](https://github.com/wiremock/wiremock-spring-boot/issues/73)

 ### Project structure